tobymould/expense-tracker/README.md

 ### Try for yourself :raised_hands:
 1. Visit the [chatroom website](https://expense-tracker-223d5.web.app/)
 2. Log in via your google account :shipit:
-3. Add a message entry to say 'hi'! :wave:
+3. Add either an income source :money_with_wings: or expense (prepend with a '-:moneybag:')!
 4. Log out